Honda e interior & comfort

 Thanks to the standard HDMI input, you can connect games consoles and the like, or cast TV and movies direct from your phone using Chromecast.
 You can even turn the screens into a digital aquarium if you wish.
 All of this is designed to make a potential wait at a charging point more enjoyable, and can’t be used while the car is moving.
 You can also dim or turn off the screens if you wish, to reduce the chance of distraction on the road.

 It doesn’t take long to get used to the screens, and the menus are logical and well labelled.
 Ultimately, while the Honda’s screens are a little overwhelming at first, we didn’t find them distracting and they’re more than customisable enough to work well for the tech-savvy or the tech-phobic alike.
 Honda has launched an app with the e, which means your phone can serve as the key, as well as remotely operate charging, pre-set the climate control and send sat-nav routes to the on-board system.
-We haven’t tried the app yet, so we can’t comment on how good it might be.

 In This Review